 Watauga Lake's water level usually drops seasonally by as much as 10 feet to about 1,949 feet above sea level.
 In times of drought, like 2007-2008, the water level can drop by 20 feet or more.
 The TVA tries to maintain "full pool" during summer months -- Watauga Lake's peak recreational season.
 Off-season the water level is typically 1,949 feet above sea level, anticipating spring rains and snow-melt from the surrounding Appalachian Mountains.
 [For a mobile app that shows water levels, follow the previous link.]

 Contrary to often-repeated but unsupported claims, Watauga is not the third cleanest lake in the USA.
-Watauga Lake's ecological health is rated "good" by the TVA - its third highest recorded rating to date.
+Watauga Lake's ecological health was rated "good" by the TVA in 2010, and at the upper end of the "fair" range in 2012.
 Several of the TVA's 31 tested reservoirs had higher 2008 TVA ecological health ratings, including Apalachia Reservoir, Blue Ridge Reservoir, Nickajack Reservoir, and Parksville Reservoir.
 See River Neighbors Newsletter for TVA updates on all of its lakes and rivers.
-Contact the TVA's Environmental information Center with questions on environmental issues, including Watauga Lake's water quality.
+Contact the TVA's Public Lands Information Center with questions on environmental issues, including Watauga Lake's water quality.

 James Mooney, an American anthropologist, said that that the meaning of Watâ'gi (commonly misspelled Watauga, Watoda, Wattoogee, and Whatoga) has been lost (Myths of the Cherokee, 1900).
 However, there are several conjectured meanings of "Watauga" that you can find online: "beautiful waters", "clear waters", "whispering waters", "running waters", "falling waters", "foaming at the mouth", "village of many springs", "broken waters", "river of plenty", and more.
 Regardless of its true semantic origins, most visitors agree that Watauga Lake is all of the above.